eclipse-platform/.github/profile/README.md

 ### Reporting issues

+Before reporting an issue, please consider testing the latest build of Eclipse Platform or SDK.
+[This page](https://download.eclipse.org/eclipse/downloads/) lists latest builds, and links to downloadable product archives and p2 repositories; and if you're using Maven artifacts, snapshots of Eclipse project are available at https://repo.eclipse.org/content/repositories/eclipse-snapshots/ .

-The Eclipse Platform project is split into multiple [repositories](https://github.com/orgs/eclipse-platform/repositories) owned by this organization.
-If you face an issue and have a sense of which particular GitHub repository is most related, you can open your issue against that repository.
-If you are unsure, you can open an [issue](https://github.com/eclipse-platform/.github/issues) against this repository and the issue will then be moved as best by maintainers.
+The Eclipse Platform project codebase is split into multiple [repositories](https://github.com/orgs/eclipse-platform/repositories) owned by this organization.
+If you face an issue and have a sense of which particular GitHub repository is most related, you can open your issue against that particular repository.
+If you are unsure, you can open an [issue](https://github.com/eclipse-platform/.github/issues) against this current repository and the issue will then be moved as best by maintainers.

 For errors please provide Stacktrace or [minimal reproducer](https://stackoverflow.com/help/minimal-reproducible-example).